Maxwell-Icharia/Panma/README.md

 # Panma
-It maintains and keeps track of records of employees.
+It maintains and keeps track of records of employees who are employed by Panma company.

+Install the requirements in order to get what is needed in order to make the application run.